giuseppeborgese/aws-course-examples/apigw-dynamodb-direct/README.md

-# API GW direct access DynmoDB
+# API GW direct access DynamoDB

 * in this way the API GW calls directly the DynamoDB and saves lambda cost